 As a result of their loss, the Russians finished second in Group A and were faced with the prospect of winning two games in as many days in order to reach the medal round.
 They easily defeated Norway in the first half of the back-to-back on Feb.
 18 but ran into trouble against Tuukka Rask and the Finns on Feb.
-19. Despite firing 38 shots at Rask, the Russians were able to score just once and were eliminated from the Olympics on home ice by a 3-1 score.
+19. Despite firing 38 shots at the Finnish netminder, the Russians beat Rask only once and were eliminated from the Olympics on home ice by a 3-1 score.

 Price Carries Canada